 Through our research of anecdotes and ratings, we bring to you our list of Top Five Movies To Watch When You’re High.

 The classic comedy, Airplanes! is a laughter riot.
 Full of scenes of juvenile buffoonery, Aeroplanes! has all the elements we look for in a weed comedy.
-The scenes, one after the other deliver a good dose of humour to the viewers.
+The scenes, one after the other deliver a good dose of humor to the viewers.

 The storyline which is fantastical will keep anyone who’s highly engaged for a long time.
 The twists and turns and the funny fails will make you cry happy tears.
 Perfectly pairing up with some sour patches, this movie should be on your to-be-watched for the next smoke sesh!